nvudumula/RepData_PeerAssessment1/PA1_template.md

 ```

-#### Impute values for missing values by filling in monthly mean values
+#### Impute values for missing values by filling in monthly mean values. you can go to day or interval level as well if you want to.
 #### Calculate the total number of steps taken again and create a histogram again
 #### Process data by intervals and divide data into weekend and weekdays data sets.
 Plot time series charts